UBI FAQ and HOWTO

 14. Is UBI tolerant of power failures?

-20. How to force UBI to ignore sub-pages?
+22. How do I force UBI to ignore sub-pages?

 In the Linux configuration menu, go to "Device Drivers" -> "Memory Technology Devices (MTD)" -> "UBI - Unsorted block images", and mark the "Enable UBI" check-box.
 UBI may be either compiled into the kernel or be built as a kernel module.